ZilchOS/bootstrap-from-tcc/README.md

 ## What

-Bootstrap as much of an operating system as possible starting from a random trusted statically linked tcc (+ trusted kernel on trusted hardware, of course).
+Bootstrap as much of an operating system as possible starting from a random trusted statically linked seed tcc (+ trusted kernel on trusted hardware, of course).

 `x86_64`-only for now.